cjroehrig/crispyControllers/Games/Lotro/README.md

 3. For each toon, set up a dedicated ActionBar with slots for remote skills and assigned hotkeys.
 These are the skills that will be controlled by your other windows.
 The default is `F1-F6`.
 Those hotkeys are intercepted by mappings.ahk and sent to other windows;  this lets you assign `F1-F6` LotRO key bindings to control this ActionBar (they can only be triggered when the window is in the background).

-4. Edit your defs file (start with defs-DuoAH.ahk) to define each window and the skilltargets (see the defs-Trio.ahk for example) for each of your skills, and whether to use Target or Assist (skillassist) for each skill.
-There should be a LotroWin for each multi-boxed character.

-5. Add Lotro to the crispyControllers `main.ahk`, update the `MODE` file according to which mode you will be playing and run AutoHotKey `main.ahk`.
+5. Add Lotro to the crispyControllers `main.ahk` (uncomment it).

-6. Log into each LotRO account/toon and use your Rotate Window Title key binding to set its window title to the correct title for that toon (as defined in your defs file).
+6. Log into each LotRO toon and use your RotateName key binding to set its window title to the correct role for that toon (DPS/HEAL/TANK).
+(You can add your own sets of roles by editing the defs-* files.)

-7. Party up so that each window has the fellowship members in the correct order.
-This may be tricky for larger parties and you may need to redefine your defs to make it possible.
+7. Party up and use the RotateParty key binding to match each window's party in the titlebar with its actual party order.
+You can party with other players, but your LotroWin fellows must be partied-up first (they must have the first party slots).

 8. SELECT your background toon, turn FOLLOW on, and try out the various FOLLOW commands.
 Run autohotkey in a terminal window to get lots of diagnostic info about what is happening.